GitoriousLispBackup/eql/Qt_EQL/README.txt

 For interactive development there are 2 alternatives:

-1) The simple (not really stable) Lisp editor from example 9, which allows to run the Qt application natively (no performance loss, responsive Qt application).
+1) The simple (not really stable) Lisp editor from example 9 (native Qt event processing).

-2) Slime (which means not perfectly native Qt event processing, but you probably won't even notice).
+2) Slime (near-to-native Qt event processing).